funkelab/drosophila_neurotransmitters/README.md

 2. Eckstein, N., Bates, A. S., Champion, A., Du, M., Yin, Y., Schlegel, P., ... & Funke, J. (2024).
 Neurotransmitter classification from electron microscopy images at synaptic sites in Drosophila melanogaster.
 Cell, 187(10), 2574-2594.

-For a complete list of references, please see our [citations.md](citations.md) file.
+For a complete list of references, please see our [CITATIONS.md](CITATIONS.md) file.

-## License

-[Include your chosen license information here]

 ## Contact